AutoEval Done Right: Using Synthetic Data for Model Evaluation: Evaluating Model Performance from Pairwise Comparisons

 Characterizing the absolute performance of ML models for the purpose of ranking them is challenging.
 The previous section described a methodology to compare models based on a common performance metric.
 Unfortunately, metrics serving as proxies for model performance might either not exist, or diverge from human judgment~\cite{ji2023survey}.

 In such cases, assessing \textit{relative} model performance might be more appropriate.
 This can typically be done by comparing different model predictions to each other.
 The Chatbot Arena project~\cite{ChatLMSYS2023}, for instance, allows human annotators to state preferences over different LLM predictions to the same prompt.
-Comparison-based evaluation is also an exciting opportunity for autoevaluation~\cite{Zheng2023-zy}.
-In particular, an external LLM, prompted to serve as an annotatator, agrees with human annotators with high fidelity.
-Still, it is unclear how biased an AI annotator might be, which drastically limits the usefulness of the validation data it produces.
+Comparison-based evaluation is also an exciting opportunity for autoevaluation~\cite{Zheng2023-zy, li2024-ah}.
+In particular, an external LLM, prompted to serve as an annotator, agrees with human annotators with high fidelity.
+Still, it is unclear how biased an AI annotator might be, which drastically limits the usefulness of the validation data it produces. \cite{li2024-ah} conducted studies into biases within AI annotators, such as stylistic and model-specific biases, highlighting the need for more robust inference.
 This section describes how to leverage such AI-generated preferences while making statistically valid inferences about model performance.